-- 2.1 This document outlines the responsibilities and minimum requirements for employers and supervisors to provide effective supervision of apprentice electrical workers, and the responsibilities of apprentice electrical workers themselves. - 2.2 Under section 39 of the Electricity Safety Act 1998 (Vic), an apprentice is deemed to be licensed to carry out electrical work only when working under supervision as prescribed in the Electricity Safety (General) Regulations. - 2.3 Regulation 507(1) of the Electricity Safety (General) Regulations requires an employer of an apprentice electrical worker to ensure that any electrical installation work carried out by the apprentice is carried out under effective supervision in accordance with the Apprentice Supervision Requirements.
-Also, regulation 507(2) requires a licensed electrician or licensed electrical switchgear worker who is supervising an apprentice carrying out electrical installations work to supervise that apprentice in accordance with the Apprentice Supervision Requirements. - 2.4 Regulation 507(3) of the Electricity Safety (General) Regulations defines the Apprentice Supervision Requirements as the Requirements for the effective supervision of apprentice electricians, as published or amended from time to time by Energy Safe Victoria (i.e. this document). - 2.5 This document does not remove or limit any duty to comply with other applicable laws.
+- 2.1 This document outlines the responsibilities and minimum requirements for employers and supervisors to provide effective supervision of apprentice electrical workers, and the responsibilities of apprentice electrical workers themselves.
+Its purpose is to ensure apprentice electricians are provided with effective supervision to safeguard them from electrical hazards and to learn and practice on-the-job skills. - 2.2 Under section 39 of the Electricity Safety Act 1998 (Vic), an apprentice is deemed to be licensed to carry out electrical work only when working under supervision as prescribed in the Electricity Safety (General) Regulations, and a valid training contract under the Education and Training Reform Act 2006 (Vic). - 2.3 Regulation 507(1) of the Electricity Safety (General) Regulations requires an employer of an apprentice electrical worker to ensure that any electrical installation work carried out by the apprentice is carried out under effective supervision in accordance with the Apprentice Supervision Requirements.
+Also, regulation 507(2) requires a licensed electrical or licensed electrical switchgear worker who is supervising an apprentice carrying out electrical installation work to supervise that apprentice in accordance with the Apprentice Supervision Requirements. - 2.4 Regulation 507(3) of the Electricity Safety (General) Regulations defines the Apprentice Supervision Requirements as the Requirements for the effective supervision of apprentice electricians, as published or amended from time to time by Energy Safe Victoria (i.e., this document). - 2.5 This document does not remove or limit any duty to comply with other applicable laws.